The Car Connection Toyota Prius C Overview

-While the lines of the Prius C are far less distinctive than the traditional Prius--to us, it looks like a mass-market model that might slot between the Yaris and the Matrix--it's actually a unique, hybrid-only body style.
-The rather ordinary five-door hatchback layout offers as much space up front as the standard Prius, though rather less in back, thanks to more upright seats.
-Cargo space with the rear seats up and in place is enough for a load of groceries, and the seatbacks fold forward to expand the cargo hold--it makes an excellent car for two people, with tolerable space for three or four in a pinch.
+While the lines of the Prius C are far less distinctive than those of the traditional Prius—to us, it looks like a mass-market model and very similar in shape to Toyota's non-hybrid Yaris—it's actually a unique, hybrid-only body style.
+The rather ordinary five-door hatchback layout offers as much space up front as the standard Prius, though less space in back, thanks to more upright seats and the shorter wheelbase.
+Cargo space with the rear seats in place is enough for a load of groceries, while the seatbacks can fold forward to expand the available room for stuff—it makes an excellent car for two people, with tolerable space for three or four in a pinch.
 Toyota managed to locate both the gas tank and the battery pack under the rear seat, meaning that unlike the Insight, the Prius C has a full-depth load deck.

-While it ends up at the same 50-mpg EPA combined mileage rating as the larger Prius Liftback, the details follow a different path: a 53-mpg city rating (higher), but a lower 47 mpg on a In a first drive of the Prius C we found the total powertrain's 99 hp to be responsive enough—and considerably more nimble and maneuverable than any other Prius—although hardly sporty.
-We found the best way to keep up with traffic was to work the little Prius hard--which didn't seem to affect gas mileage at all.
+While it ends up at the 50-mpg EPA combined mileage rating that's close to the larger Prius liftback, the details follow a different path.
+We've seen a bit lower in real-world drives, but found that it's considerably more nimble and maneuverable than any other Prius—although hardly sporty.
+We've found the best way to keep up with traffic is to work the little Prius hard, which didn't seem to negatively affect gas mileage very much.

 For less than $20,000, you'll make some trade-offs to get the sophisticated hybrid powertrain.
 Just four trim levels are offered (Prius C One, Prius C Two, Prius C Three, and Prius C Four), though even the least pricey Prius One model includes automatic climate control, power accessories, keyless entry, and USB/iPod connectivity.
 A navigation system and Toyota's infotainment system come in the Prius C Three, while Prius C Four models get heated seats, alloy wheels, and fog lamps.